Surface Pro 9

-The Microsoft Surface Pro 9 is the company's latest 2-in-1 detachable tablet computer developed to supersede the Surface Pro 8 and Surface Pro X, merging both brands.
-The device was announced on October 12, 2022 introducing two new colors and alongside the Surface Laptop 5 and Surface Studio 2 Plus.
-The tablet is powered by the new Windows 11 operating system with the 2022 H2 update, and 12th generation Intel Core processors (Microsoft SQ3/Qualcomm Snapdragon processors for 5G models).
+The Microsoft Surface Pro 9 is a 2-in-1 detachable tablet computer developed by Microsoft to supersede the Surface Pro 8 and Surface Pro X, merging both brands.
+The device was announced on October 12, 2022 introducing two new colors and alongside the Surface Laptop 5 and Surface Studio 2+.
+The tablet is powered by the new Windows 11 operating system, and features 12th generation Intel Core processors or the ARM-based Microsoft SQ3 processor on 5G models.